 - You have great content for future campaigns

 - You have found engaged users who love the destination already, making them more likely to tell friends that you have featured them.

 - You didn't have to pay for (or take time to plan) a photo shoot to produce high-quality images

 So where can you find your grassroots hashtags?
 It's always best to start with the official Instagrammers hashtag formula: # + igers + your destination name (i.e. igerstucson).
 There you will find high-quality posts, which will most likely be tagged with other popular hashtags.

-2. Consider Geo-Radius - Location, location, location
+2. Consider Location Tags - It's all about location